ABF Analytics and Metrics

 Delinquency and Default Tracking

 Delinquency is the leading indicator of losses.
-Tracking delinquency trends—not just point-in-time levels—reveals portfolio trajectory before losses materialize.
+Tracking delinquency trends—not just point-in-time levels—reveals portfolio trajectory before losses materialise.

 Delinquency Buckets